WICG/webcomponents/proposals/html-module-spec-changes.md

-This is a list of spec areas that will need to be changed to implement our [HTML Modules proposal](https://github.com/w3c/webcomponents/blob/gh-pages/proposals/html-modules-proposal.md).
-Some of the proposed changes are very specific and some are more handwavy depending on how deep I've investigated into that particular area.
+This is a list of spec areas that will need to be changed to implement our [HTML Modules proposal](https://github.com/w3c/webcomponents/blob/gh-pages/proposals/html-modules-proposal.md)
 Questions/corrections/feedback are welcome!
 I've left TODOs in several places where we still have open questions; any input regarding these is especially appreciated.

 -- [@dandclark](https://github.com/dandclark), with:\